mpv-player/mpv/DOCS/man/options.rst

     which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).

-    The default value for this optino is ``auto``, whose actual effect depends on whether ENCA is compiled.
+    The default value for this option is ``auto``, whose actual effect depends on whether ENCA is compiled.

     .. admonition:: Warning